epomatti/azure-batch/README.md

 az extension add --name azure-batch-cli-extensions
 ```

-The Jumpbox already has System-Assigned Identity.
+The jump box already has System-Assigned Identity.
 To use it:

 ```sh
 # Using the System-Assigned identity within the VM
 az login --identity
 ```

-This is not required if you use `az batch account login`, but another option to interact with a private endpoint Batch/pools using the Jumpbox:
+This is not required if you use `az batch account login`, but another option to interact with a private endpoint Batch/pools using the jump box:

 ```sh
 export AZURE_BATCH_ACCOUNT=""